GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

   The definition of the template argument(s) must be visible at this point, even if they are not needed for a successful compile (e.g. if the template's code only uses the type `T*`, not `T`)
+- [ ] template argument deduction for function templates

+  This is currently somewhat weak.
+If more than one function template has the same name and the wrong template gets selected, two workarounds are to (a) adopt unique names or (b) specify the template argument explicitly.
 - [ ] explicit instantiation
 - [ ] `using` for alias templates (`Parser.GetUsing` and others)
 - [ ] `extern template`